QMICodeBase/TORTOISEV4/README.md

 ### TORTOISEV4 Prerequisite Libraries
 TORTOISE requires the following libraries to be installed beforehand:
  * ITK 5.3.0,  Boost 1.76, CUDA 11.3 (for CUDA executables), Eigen 3.3, FFTW3,  VTK 8.0.1 (only for a single executable).
-It also uses the nlohmann/json C++ library (https://github.com/nlohmann/json), and bet brain masking library from FSL, which are included in the distribution.
+It also uses the nlohmann/json C++ library (https://github.com/nlohmann/json), MPFIT library from  C. Markwardt (http://cow.physics.wisc.edu/~craigm/idl/idl.html) and bet brain masking library from FSL, which are included in the distribution.

-The compilation has been tested with GCC-9, G++9  however older or newer compilers should be okay.
+The compilation has been tested with GCC-9/G++9 and  GCC-11/G++11.
+Nnewer compilers should be okay but we ran into compilation issues compiling with GCC/G++-7.
 You also need Cmake for compilation.
+The version used for testing was Cmake-3.20.

 Initial Instructions:
 ```